sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 selected-members[]
 ~~~~~~~~~~~~~~~~~~

-List of members' names requested for removal or bulk download.
+List of member names requested for removal or bulk download.

 :type: list